-Living in our modern world is awesome, fun, fast paced and let’s face it… stressful!
+Living in our modern world is awesome.
+It’s fun, fast-paced and convenient!
+But, let’s face it… Living in the modern world is also… stressful!

 Stress is a mentally and emotionally disruptive condition that is created in response to adverse external influences as seen in the dictionary.
 It can actually be a good thing for health and safety but also can wreak havoc on your mental and physical bodies.

-We want to eliminate chronic stress as much as possible as it causes many negative effects in our lives.
-It negatively affects our immune, endocrine and nervous, circulatory, respiratory, digestive, muscular and reproductive systems.
-This pretty much sums up the whole entire body!
-Now why would we want anything to mess with our whole entire being?
+You want to eliminate chronic stress as much as possible as it causes many negative effects in our lives.
+It affects our immune, endocrine and nervous, circulatory, respiratory, digestive, muscular and reproductive systems.

 Endocrine & Nervous System: